When it comes to making money blogging, I completely understand how many of you are frustrated by not making any income from your blog.

 So today I wanted to tell you about how I make money blogging.

-Today I wanted to talk to you about freelance writing. (stick with here; I promise this will all make sense soon)
+Today I wanted to talk to you about freelance writing.

 Freelance Writing and Making Money Blogging: How Do They Relate?

-And yes, while this might not be money directly from your blog, it is money that you’re making independently with all the skills you’ve acquired as a blogger.
+While I know what I’m proposing here might not be money directly from your blog, it is money that you’re making independently with all the skills you’ve acquired as a blogger.

 Here are the five biggest reasons why I think all bloggers have the potential to make money blogging through freelance writing: